Clive Standen: Career

 In 2021, Standen and Amy Bailey (who played Kwenthrith in Vikings) teamed up to create the Vikcast podcast about the Vikings TV series they will co-host, with Bailey stating: "We've gathered our beloved castmates, production members, and celebrity guests to talk about the show and everything beyond."

 In addition to his screen roles, Standen has done voice overs for video games such as Aliens vs. Predator and Inversion.

-Activism
+He also lent his voice to the video game Warhammer 40,000: Space Marine II, portraying Lieutenant Demetrian Titus as a replacement for Mark Strong, who had voiced Titus in the first game.

+Personal life

 Standen is a spokesman for Sea Shepherd Conservation Society.

-Personal life

-He married Francesca de Takats in 2007 at Babington House They have three children.
+In September 2024, Standen married actress Lucy Martin in Provence, France.